FullByte/FullByte.github.io/docs/games/boardgames/chessault/index.md

 Once activated this will kill all figures (own and enemy) within the radius.

 Exception are figures with the protect ability.
-These figures will simply loose their protect ability.
+These figures will loose their protect ability.

 Examples: